b4bass/Classic-Launcher-Apple-Silicon/README.md

 # Classic-Launcher-Apple-Silicon

-Copy custom_launcher folder inside your Classic_1.14.0.40618_macOS client folder
+Extract the repository content into your  Classic_1.14.0.40618_macOS directory

+> unzip -d Classic-Launcher-Apple-Silicon-main.zip ./custom_launcher
+>
 >cd custom_launcher/
 >
 >chmod+x launch.sh
 >
 >./launch.sh

-Type yes to use HermesProxy so you can connect to legacy 1.12 servers
+When prompted, type yes to use HermesProxy so you can connect to legacy 1.12 servers (VMaNGOS & CMaNGOS)
 <br/>
 <br/>

 >sudo xattr -c -r custom_launcher

-You may need to allow the app to run in gatekeeper if you have quarantine issues
+If you have quarantine issues, you may need to manually allow the app to run in gatekeeper
 <br/>
 <br/>